2023 NJCAA Women’s Indoor Track & Field Rating Index – Week 5

-NEW ORLEANS – Iowa Western CC moved into a clear lead in the Week 5 NJCAA Women’s Indoor Track & Field National Track & Field Ratings Index (TFRI), as released Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-The TFRI serves as an objective means to compare programs solely of current marks from the 2022 indoor track & field season.
+NEW ORLEANS – New Mexico JC is No. 1 for a fifth-straight week in the latest edition of the 2023 NJCAA Women’s Indoor National Track & Field Ratings Index (TFRI), released Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 NJCAA — Women's Indoor Track & Field